benjamincrozat/legacy-blog/README.md

 ## Before you proceed

 If you are here to see how I'm doing with SEO, you will be disappointed.
 SEO is about producing content matching popular search requests.
 [I wrote about my SEO journey](https://benjamincrozat.com/seo-case-study).
+As long as your website isn't complete garbage, you can rank your pages and I recommend you to not overthink it.

 ## What you will learn